-This is a highly recommended film for anyone who hasn’t come across it up until now.
+This is a highly recommended documentary for anyone who hasn’t come across it up until now.

-If you haven’t read The Omnivore’s Dilemma then I would definitely read that first, as it covers the same topics and helps you appreciate the film even more.
+If you haven’t read The Omnivore’s Dilemma then I would definitely read that first.
+It covers the same topics and helps you appreciate the film even more.

-“In Food, Inc., filmmaker Robert Kenner lifts the veil on America’s food industry, exposing the highly mechanized underbelly that has been hidden from the American consumer with the consent of government’s regulatory agencies, USDA and FDA.
-The nation’s food supply is now controlled by a handful of corporations that often put profit ahead of consumer health, the livelihood of the American farmer, the safety of workers and our own environment.
-There’s bigger-breasted chickens, the perfect pork chop, herbicide-resistant soybean seeds, even tomatoes that won’t go bad, but there’s also new strains of E. coli the harmful bacteria that causes illness for an estimated 73,000 Americans annually.
+“Filmmaker Robert Kenner lifts the veil on America’s food industry.
+He exposes the highly mechanized underbelly that has been hidden from the American consumer.
+This has happened with the consent of the government’s regulatory agencies, USDA and FDA.
+The nation’s food supply is now controlled by a handful of corporations.
+These corporations often put profit ahead of consumer health, the livelihood of the American farmer, the safety of workers and our own environment.
+There’s bigger-breasted chickens, the perfect pork chop, herbicide-resistant soybean seeds and even tomatoes that won’t go bad.
+The bad news is there’s also new strains of E. coli, the harmful bacteria that causes illness for an estimated 73,000 Americans annually.
 America is riddled with widespread obesity, particularly among children, and an epidemic level of diabetes among adults.”

 - The modern US supermarket has on average 47,000 products.

 - McDonald’s brought the factory production line to the restaurant kitchen.

 - The four biggest beef producers control 80% of the market.
 Even if you don’t want fast food quality meat, you might still be buying it in the shops.